Acceptance rate 46%

 2.2.1 Title Page

 The title of the manuscript should reflect the purposes and findings of the work in order to provide maximum information in a computerized title search.
 Minimal use of nonfunctional words is encouraged.
 Only commonly employed abbreviations (e.g., DNA, RNA, ATP) are acceptable.
 Code numbers for compounds may be used in a manuscript title when placed in parentheses AFTER the chemical or descriptive name.
+Only the first letter of the first word of the title must be capitalized.

 Authors' Names and Affiliations: The authors' full first names, middle initials, last names (with capital letters for only last names), and affiliations with addresses at time of work completion should be listed below the title.
 The name of the corresponding author should be marked with an asterisk (*).
+E-mail belonging to the corresponding author is mandatory.
+The affiliations must be written in this order: Name of the University, Faculty, Department, City, Country.
+The ORCID numbers must be hyperlinked in title page for each author.

 2.2.2 Abstract and Keywords